kehillah-engineering-2019/gogocart/README.md

 ## Go Go Cart
 We plan on powering the cart with only one motor.
 This will be acomplished  through gears.
 There will be a gear on the rear axel.
 There will also be a gear connnected to the motor.
-The Gears will be parallel to eachother and will turn with eachother.
+The Gears will be parallel to eachother and will turn with each other.
 There will also be a servo in the front that will turn the front wheels back and forth.

 ![](first_concept.png)